Autolabeling 3D Objects with Differentiable Rendering of SDF Shape Priors

 The general idea of our autolabeling approach is to exploit weak labels and strong differentiable priors to recover labels of higher complexity.
 While this idea is generic, we focus specifically on cuboid autolabeling of driving scenes.

-We present a schematic overview in Figure \ref{fig:pipeline}.
-We run multiple loops of our annotation pipeline.
-In the first loop, the CSS label pool solely consists of synthetic labels and the trained CSS network is therefore not well adapted to real imagery.
+We present a schematic overview in Figure \ref{fig:pipeline} where we run multiple loops of the annotation pipeline.
+In the first loop, the CSS label pool solely consists of synthetic labels and the trained CSS network is therefore not well-adapted to real imagery.
 The results are noisy NOCS predictions which are reliable only for \textit{well-behaved} object instances in the scene.
-We therefore define a curriculum where we first focus on \textit{easy} annotations and increase the difficulty over the next loops.
-We define the difficulty of an annotation by measuring the pixel sizes of the 2D label, the amount of intersection with other 2D labels, and whether the label touches the border of the image (often indicating object truncation).
-We establish thresholds for these criteria to define a curriculum of increasing difficulty.
+Therefore, we define a curriculum in which we first focus on \textit{easy} annotations and increase the difficulty over more loops.
+We define the difficulty of a label by measuring the pixel sizes, the amount of intersection with other 2D labels, and whether the label touches the border of an image (often indicating object truncation).
+We also establish thresholds for these criteria to define a curriculum of increasing difficulty.

-\paragraph{CSS Network} The network is derived from a ResNet18 and follows an encoder-decoder structure, processing 128$\times$128 input patches to output a NOCS map of the same size and 3D shape vector.
-Before the first annotation loop our CSS network must learn to infer 2D NOCS maps and shape vectors from patches.
-As mentioned, we bootstrap such a mapping from our synthetic PD dataset.
-In total we extract around 8k patches and, with access to the CAD models, create the necessary regression targets.
-We show some frames and training data in Figure \ref{fig:pd} and provide additional information in the supplement.
+\paragraph{CSS Network} The network is derived from ResNet18 and adopts an encoder-decoder structure, processing 128$\times$128 input patches to output a NOCS map of the same size and a 3D shape vector.
+Before executing the first annotation loop, our CSS network must learn to infer 2D NOCS maps and shape vectors from patches.
+As mentioned, we bootstrap such a mapping from a synthetic dataset.
+In total, we extract around 8k patches and, having access to CAD models, also create the necessary regression targets.
+We demonstrate some frames and training data in Figure \ref{fig:pd} and provide the additional information in the supplement.